Relationship. A hot topic for INFJs.

 INFJs feel extremely hurt when other people abuse our trust and kindness.
 It’s events like mine that make INFJs lose faith in humanity.
 We might over-compensate and go to the other extreme of not trusting people anymore.
 We start to overthink and guess other people’s motivation behind their actions (using our introverted thinking function and shutting down our extraverted feeling function).

-Especially in love relationship, we might be afraid to take risks and find it hard to let other people in because we don’t want to be hurt by the other person.
+Especially in a love relationship, we might be afraid to take risks and find it hard to let other people in because we don’t want to be hurt by the other person.
 However, this contradicts what the INFJs want in a relationship.

 How do we have a deep connection with someone when we don’t trust them?